 If you see something, say something.

 There may be a time when you or your family feel uncomfortable traveling across campus or navigating an outlying parking lot, especially when it gets dark earlier in the fall and winter.
-The Denver Seminary Security Team will be happy to safely escort anyone from one on-campus location to another on-campus location 24 hours, 7 days a week, 365 days a year.
+The Denver Seminary Security Team will be happy to safely escort anyone from one on-campus location to another on-campus location during normal business hours.
 Call 303.961.1184 if you need assistance.
 We encourage you to save this number in your cell phone contacts.

 Register for approved Denver Seminary emergency communications (lockdowns, evacuations, dangerous situations, school closures due to weather) and other important information via text message and email at

 Rave does not charge subscribers to send or receive SMS messages.
 Standard or other messaging charges apply depending upon your wireless carrier plan and subscription details.

 Once registered, you can opt out of SMS messages at any time by texting STOP to 67283 or 226787.

 The emergency notification system enables local authorities to provide essential information quickly in a variety of critical situations, such as fires, floods, evacuation of buildings or neighborhoods, and other emergencies.

 If you have a landline phone, you are already in the notification system.
 We also urge you to register your mobile phones to one or more of the following counties.
 If you live in Parker, for example, you should register in both Douglas County and Arapahoe County (DenSem’s jurisdiction).